-I, the authorized firm representative, am making this submission u nder authority delegated by the firm.
-By checking this box, I certify tha t the firm

-- (a) provided me with all of the information on this form, and - (b) makes the certification above.
+- I, the authorized firm representative, am making this submission under authority delegated by the firm.
+By checking this box, I certify that the firm - (a) provided me with all of the information on this form, and - (b) makes the certification above.

-Non-NRD format:

 By signing below, I, on behalf of the firm, make the certification above.

+Date signed \\\\\\(YYYY/MM/DD)

-Name of firm Name of authorized signing officer or partner Title of authorized signing officer or partner Signature of authorized signing officer or partner Date signed(YYYY/MM/DD) (c) by deleting the heading "Terms" and replacing the text between the heading "Terms" and "How to submit the form" with the following: As set out in section 1.1 of National Instrument 33-109 Registration Information , "cessation date" means the last day on which an individual had authority to act as a registered individual on behalf of their sponsoring firm or the last day on which an individual was a permitted individual of their sponsoring firm., (d) by replacing the text between the heading "When to submit the form" and "Item 1 Terminating firm" with the following: As set out in paragraph 4.2(2)(a) of National Instrument 33-109 Registration Information , you must submit the responses to Items 1, 2, 3 and 4 within 15 days of the cessation date.
+by deleting the heading "Terms" and replacing the text between the heading (c) "Terms" and "How to submit the form" with the following:

+As set out in section 1.1 of National Instrument 33-109 Registration Information, "cessation date" means the last day on which an individual had authority to act as a registered individual on behalf of their sponsoring firm or the last day on which an individual was a permitted individual of their sponsoring firm.,

+(d)by replacing the text between the heading "When to submit the form" and "Item 1 Terminating firm" with the following:

+As set out in paragraph 4.2(2)(a) of National Instrument 33-109 Registration Information, you must submit the responses to Items 1, 2, 3 and 4 within 15 days of the cessation date.

 If you are required to complete Item 5, you must submit those responses within 30 days of the cessation date.
-If you are submitting the responses to Item 5 in NRD format, after Items 1 to 4 have been submitted at NRD, use the NRD submission type called "Update/Correct Cessation Information" to complete Item 5 of this form., (e) in Item 1, by replacing in the heading "Terminating" with "Former sponsoring", (f) in Item 2, by replacing in the heading "Terminated individual" with "Individual", (g) in Item 3, by deleting in the heading "terminated", (h) by replacing Item 4 with the following:
+If you are submitting the responses to Item 5 in NRD format, after Items 1 to 4 have been submitted at NRD, use the NRD submission type called "Update/Correct Cessation Information" to complete Item 5 of this form.,

+- in Item 1, by replacing in the heading "Terminating" with "Former sponsoring", (e) - (f) in Item 2, by replacing in the heading "Terminated individual" with "Individual", - (g)in Item 3, by deleting in the heading "terminated", - (h) by replacing Item 4 with the following: